Baked Sockeye Salmon

 Seasonal fish tip

 Once you buy the fillets, place them in an airtight container or ziplock bag.
-Label the date to six months in the future and you can enjoy seasonal fish year round!
+Label the date to six months in the future, and you can enjoy seasonal fish year-round!

-How to bake sockeye salmon in the oven
+How to bake sockeye salmon

+Step 1: Prepare the flavor boosters.
 Lightly grease a baking tray covered with foil and add half of the lemon slices.
 Whisk the melted butter, oil, and minced garlic in a small bowl.

 sockeye salmon marinade.

-Place the sockeye salmon filet on top of the lemon slices in the pan.
+Step 2: Season the salmon.
+Pat dry the salmon with paper towels to soak up excess moisture.
+Place the sockeye salmon on top of the lemon slices in the baking dish (lined with aluminum foil).
 Pour the garlic butter mixture over top, then garnish with salt and pepper.

-sockeye salmon in baking dish.
+raw sockeye salmon in baking dish.

-Bake the salmon until it’s tender and flaky.
+Step 3: Bake the salmon until it’s tender and flaky.
 Take the fish out of the oven and top it with the remaining lemon slices and the fresh dill.
 Tent it in foil and let it rest for 5 minutes (this seals in the juices and flavor), then slice and serve.

 baked sockeye salmon.